Is Sea A Collective Noun

 While some might argue that "sea" can be considered a collective noun in certain instances, it’s arguably more accurate to describe it as a mass noun or a proper noun in many cases.

 A mass noun (also known as an uncountable noun) refers to a substance or concept that cannot be easily counted, like water, air, or information.
-The sea, as a vast body of water, fits this description well.
+Practically speaking, the sea, as a vast body of water, fits this description well.
 You don't count seas in the same way you count teams or families.

 When referring to a specific sea, like the "Black Sea" or the "Caribbean Sea," the term functions as a proper noun, a name given to a specific geographic location.